andyrblank/Selenium-C-Sharp-Example/SeleniumExample/README.md

-This is a basic example of using Selenium in Visual Studio with C# and MSTest.
+This is a basic example of using Selenium in Visual Studio with C# .Net Core and MSTest.

 This uses the following Nuget packages: